-- a) Item 1.1.2 letter c of the Helsinki MoU, that the DPR RI decisions related to Aceh will be carried out with consultation and approval from the Aceh legislature. - b) Article 8 Paragraph (2) of the UUPA that the plan for forming a law by the DPR directly related to the Aceh Government is carried out in consultation and consideration from the DPRA.
+- Item 1.1.2 letter c of the Helsinki MoU, that the DPR RI decisions related to Aceh will be carried out with consultation and approval from the Aceh legislature. - Article 8 Paragraph (2) of the UUPA that the plan for forming a law by the DPR directly related to the Aceh Government is carried out in consultation consideration from the DPRA. - Article 269 Paragraph (3) of the UUPA that in the event of a plan to amend this law, it is carried out through a consultation process to obtain consideration from the DPRA.